triton-inference-server/server/docs/optimization.rst

 controlled by the model configuration :ref:`optimization policy
 <section-optimization-policy>`.

-One especially powerful optimization that we will explore here is to use :ref:`section-optimization-policy-tensorrt` in conjunction with a TensorFlow or ONNX model.

 ONNX with TensorRT Optimization ...............................

+One especially powerful optimization is to use :ref:`section-optimization-policy-tensorrt` in conjunction with an ONNX model.
 As an example of TensorRT optimization applied to an ONNX model, we will use an ONNX DenseNet model that you can obtain by following the :ref:`section-quickstart`.
 As a baseline we use perf\_client to determine the performance of the model using a `basic model configuration that does not enable any performance features
 <https://github.com/NVIDIA/triton-inference-server/blob/master/docs/examples/model_repository/densenet_onnx/config.pbtxt>`_::

   $ perf_client -m densenet_onnx --percentile=95 --concurrency-range 1:4